JavierJF/SignalLibrary/README.md

 ##Acknowledgments

-Thanks to all the Open Source/Free Software communities.
-For they effort and constance.
+Thanks to all the Open Source/Free Software communities, for they effort and constance.
 Thanks to them it's possible to have access to the huge amount of information that this project requires.
-And thanks to the C++ community also, for their desire to share their knowledge.
+Also thanks to the C++ community, for their desire to share their knowledge.

 With the development of the project the special thanks section will be updated.